seventhirty/EchoServer/README.md

 TODO
 ------------------------------------------------------------------------

+* Implement proper shutdown - handle signals and release thread resources, close sockets

 * There is a hard-coded timeout period - clients are disconnected if idle for CFG_ECHO_SERVER_TIMEOUT_SECONDS seconds.
-  Active sessions counter for timed-out sessions is updated with a latency equal to the timeout period in the worst case.
+  Active sessions counter for timed-out sessions is updated with a latency equal to this timeout period in the worst case.

 * Don't use a separate thread per client connection (does not scale well)

-* There is no way to stop the server except killing it.
+* Refactor ClientConnectionHandler and EchoServer iceberg classes to be more easily testable and write unit tests

 * After a certain amount of messages (unsigned long max), msg sent counter overflows and goes back to 0
 * Use exceptions to make code more readable?